Exhibition cooperations

 Photographs become Pictures.
 The Becher Class.

-Exhibition at the Städel Museum Frankfurt am Main
+Exhibition: 27 April to 13 August 2017 at the Städel Museum Frankfurt am Main

-From 27 April 2017 the Städel Museum in Frankfurt showed the exhibition "Photographs become Pictures.
+In 2017 the Städel Museum in Frankfurt showed the exhibition "Photographs become Pictures.
 The Becher Class".
 The Deutsche Börse Photography Foundation supported this exhibition with 25 loans.
 The show featured works by Bernd and Hilla Becher, Andreas Gursky, Candida Höfer, Axel Hütte, Thomas Ruff, Jörg Sasse and Thomas Struth from the Art Collection.

 With its some 200 photographs by internationally renowned artists the exhibition explored, among other things, the question as to what influence Bernd and Hilla Becher had on their students at the art academy Düsseldorf.